 Call off the search for the next James Bond.
 She’s already here.

 OK.
-A Charlize Bond is not going to happen anytime soon.
-In the meantime, though, we can enjoy her impossibly cool agent show off her skills in this terrific spy thriller.
-It’s based on Antony Johnston’s graphic novel The Coldest City and takes place in a febrile, dangerous Berlin in November 1989, right before the fall of the Wall.
+Let's face it, a Charlize-type Bond is not likely to happen anytime soon (opens in new tab).
+In the meantime, though, we can enjoy watching her impossibly cool agent showing off her skills in this terrific spy thriller.
+It’s based on Antony Johnston’s graphic novel The Coldest City (opens in new tab) and takes place in a febrile, dangerous Berlin in November 1989, right before the fall of the Wall.
 A list of all the spies in the city has gone missing and Theron’s MI6 agent, Lorraine Broughton, is there to recover it.

 Le Carré aficionados will get the drift.
 Yet with stuntman turned director David Leitch at the helm, what ensues in Atomic Blonde is more Bourne than Tinker Tailor Soldier Spy.
 Leitch, co-director of John Wick, gives the action a thrilling brutality.
 The fight scenes are remorseless.
 Indeed, some go on so long that the antagonists are left bloody, bruised, and panting for breath before the end.